-The Williamstown/Collingwood aligment lasted for 7 years (2001-2007) and the highlight was the 2003 Premiership coached by Brad Gotch over Box Hill at Optus Oval.
-During this alignment the Williamstown Football Club on the back of establishing a strong and successful gaming venue (Seagulls Nest) was able to flourish financially and this was further boosted when Williamstown obtained a gaming and liquor license for a new gaming venue at Caroline Springs called “The Club”.
+The Williamstown/Collingwood alignment lasted for 7 years (2001-2007) and the highlight was the 2003 Premiership coached by Brad Gotch over Box Hill at Princes Park.
+During this alignment the Williamstown Football Club, on the back of establishing a strong and successful gaming venue (Seagulls Nest), was able to flourish financially and this was further boosted when Williamstown obtained a gaming and liquor license for a new venue at Caroline Springs called “The Club”.
 Another significant feature of this alignment was that Collingwood’s 2010 AFL Premiership contained 16 of the 22 players who had graduated to AFL level after beginning their careers with Williamstown in the VFL.
-Williamstown also had Brownlow Medallists Nathan Buckley and Shane Woewodin represent the Seagulls during this time.
+Williamstown also had Brownlow Medallists Nathan Buckley, Dane Swan and Shane Woewodin represent the Seagulls during this time.

-At the end of the 2007 season, Collingwood chose to field their own stand alone side in the VFL and Williamstown formed a new alignment with Western suburbs neighbours the Western Bulldogs.
-This partnership is now in its 4th season and over the last 3 years a number of players have graduated from the Seagulls to the Bulldogs.
-In 2010 another Brownlow Medallist in Jason Akermanis wore the famous Williamstown jumper in a game.
+At the end of the 2007 season, Collingwood chose to field their own stand-alone side in the VFL and Williamstown formed a new alignment with western suburbs neighbours, the Western Bulldogs.
+This partnership lasted six seasons and over those years a number of players graduated from the Seagulls to the Bulldogs.
+In 2010 another Brownlow Medallist in Jason Akermanis wore the famous Williamstown jumper in a number of games.

-The Williamstown Football Club did not play or train at Point Gellibrand Oval (Burbank Oval) in 2011 due to a $8.3 million redevelopment.
-This saw the Club playing the majority of its home games at Werribee with one off home games at Torquay, Keilor and Wangaratta.
+The Williamstown Football Club did not play or train at its Point Gellibrand home in 2011 due to an $8.3 million redevelopment.
+This saw the Club playing the majority of its home games at Werribee with one-off home games at Torquay, Keilor and Wangaratta.

 2014 was also the club’s 150th year anniversary, and to celebrate, a Hall of Fame function was held to celebrate the club’s history and also induct 51 past players, officials and volunteers into the Williamstown FC Hall of Fame.
 Five past players (Ron Todd, Ray Smith, Gerry Callahan, Barry Round & Ian Rickman) were also elevated to ‘Legend’ status.